How to Give Yourself a Spa-Level Facial at Home

 Steaming is essential in any facial.
 If you own one, use your face steamer to warm up the skin and open up your pores.
 If you don’t have one, put some hot water into a bowl and lean over to steam your face.

-When you’re done, pat your face dry.
-If you have very sensitive skin or rosacea, either do it for a couple of minutes or completely skip this step.
-The hot temperature is a common trigger for rosacea flares.
+If you have very sensitive skin or rosacea, either do it for a couple of minutes or completely skip this step because steaming can be irritating for sensitive skin.

 Step 4.
-Leave Extraction to Clay Masks
+Apply Clay Mask

 And since we’re going for spa vibes, try using tools for applying masks.
 Use an old makeup brush to spread out the clay mask instead of using your fingers.
 When you’re done, use a warm cloth to get rid of the mask.